nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resources that match the supplied query parameters
 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`Condition`](accessrecord_structured_problems.html) resources that are linked from the returned [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resources
 - [`Condition`](accessrecord_structured_problems.html), [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) and [`Observation - blood pressure`](accessrecord_structured_development_observation_bloodpressure) resources representing the patient's uncategorised data will be returned.
-- when the `uncategorisedDataSearchPeriod` is set:
+- and when the `uncategorisedDataSearchPeriod` parameter is set:
   - when a `start` value is set, all uncategorised data with an `Observation.effectiveTime` after the date **MUST** be returned
   - and when an `end` value is set, all uncategorised data with an `Observation.effectiveTime` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, uncategorised data with an `Observation.effectiveTime` after the `start` and with an `Observation.effectiveTime` before the `end` **MUST** be returned